Course Outline

 - Duration: 3 hours

-- Workshop conclusions: What did participants take away?
+- Workshop conclusions: What did participants take away for themselves?

 - Planning further actions – what can I do to develop an active attitude?